New York City Bar Association: Pro bono and access to justice

-Legal referral service
+Legal Referral Service

-The New York City Bar Legal Referral Service (LRS) is the oldest lawyer referral service in New York State, and the first one in New York City approved by the American Bar Association.
-The LRS is a not-for-profit organization, founded by the New York City Bar Association (est. 1870) and the New York County Lawyers' Association (est. 1908).
+The New York City Bar Legal Referral Service (LRS) is one of the oldest legal referral and information services in the country, and was the first one in New York approved by the American Bar Association.
+The NYC Bar LRS is currently a department of the NYC Bar Association, but was originally founded as a joint effort between New York City Bar Association (est.1870) and the New York County Lawyers' Association (est. 1908) in 1946 to assist World War II veterans and their families.